ECK0320/SnowballAssociates/content/market_decision_log/calls/2025/251008_FollowUp_PWR-Sell.md

 Base case: the market **continues to grind higher** toward **NDX 25,279.5–26,162.83**, with PWR’s second target at **$456.07** still in play.

+Given the confluence of a deteriorating real economy and the limited justification for the current valuation by either fundamentals or technical analysis, I am initiating a **third TACTICAL SELL/UNDERWEIGHT call** when PWR’s stock price enters the target range of **$434.39–$456.07.**

 -----

 ## III.
 Sidenote
 A first material risk catalyst could originate in crypto markets.
-Bitcoin’s upper resistance is estimated to be between **$109,607 and $125,924**; major coins significantly rolled over following Bitcoin’s ATH of $124,713.60 on 2025-10-06.
+Bitcoin’s upper resistance is estimated to be between **$109,607 and $125,924**; major coins either stopped rising or started declining after Bitcoin’s ATH of $124,713.60 on 2025-10-06.

-The real economy is clearly staggering—which will be analyzed in detail in a separate article continuing the discussion from [the outlook on a September cut](https://www.snowballassociates.com/structural_commentary/macro_trends/2025/250906_september_cut_and_its_aftermath/)—as briefly indicated by the recent October ISM PMIs.
+The real economy is clearly staggering—which will be analyzed in detail in a separate article continuing the discussion from [the outlook on a September cut](https://www.snowballassociates.com/structural_commentary/macro_trends/2025/250906_september_cut_and_its_aftermath/)—as briefly indicated by the recent October ISM PMIs (Manufacturing 49.1, Services 50.0).
 If the crypto catalyst does not materialize, there are three major potential triggers on the real economy side:
 1. Non-Farm Payrolls report, whose release has been postponed due to the recent administration shutdown (originally scheduled for 2025-10-03).
 2. 3Q25 U.S. GDP Advance Estimate (scheduled for 2025-10-30).
-3. The actual termination or a credible threat by President Trump to terminate the extended U.S.-China tariff truce (due to expire on 2025-11-10 at 00:01 EST).
+3. The actual termination or another Trump's threat to terminate the extended U.S.-China tariff truce (due to expire on 2025-11-10 at 00:01 EST).

 -----

 ## IV.
 Conclusion

-With **equities/crypto/PWR** all pressing toward their theoretical upper bounds, compounded by worsening real economy that start to be manifested in various indicators, I recommend **SELL/UNDERWEIGHT** on **PWR** **into the **$434.39–$456.07** zone**.
+With the stock market, crypto market, and PWR's stock price all pressing against their theoretical upper bounds, compounded by deteriorating macroeconomic conditions increasingly evidenced by key indicators, I recommend a **SELL/UNDERWEIGHT on PWR into the $434.39–$456.07 zone**.

+Contrary to the previous underweight calls, I do not recommend increasing equity exposure afterwards unless either an unusually strong growth in the near future is newly expected for PWR or a clear, sustained rebound in macroeconomic indicators emerges.